 Which is mostly rejoicing, since all ingredients are here,

 Which is gratitude, to be given a mind and a heart

 a mouth with which to give shouts of joy

 to the moth and the wren, to the sleepy dug-up clam,

 telling them all, over and over, how it is

 The Spiral journey of the Work that Reconnects starts with Gratitude.
 Based in part on many indigenous traditions of giving thanks for what it is or has been, gratitude allows us to ground ourselves and start from what we already are and have.
 It…

 Our current cultures teach us to avoid pain and discomfort.
-Speaking about what’s wrong in the world, our relationships and lives and the pain, frustration, anger and even despair we feel are considered unhealthy, not socially appropriated and a sort of illness that needs…
+Speaking about what’s wrong in the world, our relationships and lives and the pain, frustration, anger and even the despair we feel are considered unhealthy, not socially appropriated and a sort of illness that…

 When in the Work that Reconnects (WTR) we go through Gratitude and Honouring our Pain for the World, something shifts inside: we no longer perceive “nature” as something “out there” that we may be able to replicate, substitute of live without: we start seeing…